variadico/noti/README.md

     token from the Create New Application/Plugin page.
 NOTI_PUSHOVER_DEST
     Pushover message destination.
 Should be your User Key.
+NOTI_PUSHSAFER_KEY
+    Pushsafer private or alias key.
+Log into your Pushsafer account and note your private or alias key.
 NOTI_SIMPLEPUSH_KEY
     Simplepush key.
 Install the Simplepush app and retrieve your key there.
 NOTI_SLACK_TOK